-- (g) The owner or custodian of the unaltered dog shall be responsible for the established costs of impoundment, which shall include daily board costs, vaccination, medication, and any other diagnostic or therapeutic applications as required by this section.
-The owner or custodian shall comply with any additional impoundment procedures. - (h) All costs and fines collected under this section and the fees collected under subdivision (g) shall be paid to the licensing agency for the purpose of defraying the cost of the implementation and enforcement of this section. - (i) Nothing in this section shall prohibit a local jurisdiction from enforcing or enacting local measures that require the spaying or neutering of all dogs, and this section shall not prohibit a local jurisdiction from enacting or enforcing other local measures pertaining to the obligations of a person owning or possessing a dog. - (j) For the purposes of this section, the following terms have the following meanings: - (1) "Licensing agency" means the municipal city or county animal control agency or other entity responsible for enforcing laws relating to animals. - (2) "Custodian" means any person who undertakes the personal care and control of a dog, or any person who intentionally provides care, security, or sustenance for a dog on the person's property for any period exceeding 30 days.
-"Custodian" does not include a licensing agency. - (3) "Sterilize" means to permanently eliminate the ability of a dog to reproduce by removing the sex organs or-preventing them from functioning
+- (4) Any owner or trainer of a guide dog, signal dog, or service dog, as defined in subdivisions (d), (e), and (f) of Section 365.5 of the Penal Code or Section 54.1 of the Civil Code. - (5) Any owner or trainer of a peace officer's or firefighter's dog, as defined in Section 54.25 of the Civil Code. - (m) For the purposes of this section, the following terms have the following meanings: - (1) "Licensing agency" means the municipal city or county animal control agency or other entity responsible for enforcing laws relating to animals. - (2) "Custodian" means any person who undertakes the personal care and control of a dog, or any person who intentionally provides care, security, or sustenance for a dog on the person's property for any period exceeding 30 days.
+"Custodian" does not include a licensing agency. - (3) "Sterilize" means to permanently eliminate the ability of a dog to reproduce by removing the sex organs or preventing them from functioning. - (4) "Unaltered dog license" means a dog license that must be issued at full cost by the licensing agency pursuant to Section 30801 unless a certificate is presented from a licensed veterinarian that establishes that the dog has been sterilized.